1codexyz/journie-profile-site/docs/index.md

 ## What is Journie app?

-Journie is a fun and simple app that helps users explore and discover nearby places while they travel.
+Journie is a fun and easy-to-use app that helps users explore and discover nearby places while traveling.

 ### Download Journie